-Let's talk DORA metrics.
-Developers, developers, developers.
-It's all about developers.
-Let me start there.
-The DORA metrics come from an organization called DevOps Research and Assessment.
+DORA metrics come from an organization called DevOps Research and Assessment.
 This was a team put together by Google to survey thousands of development teams across multiple industries, to try to understand what makes a high performing team different than a low performing team.
-What they ended up settling on are these four metrics.
-What are the metrics?
+What they ended up settling on are these four metrics:

-Well, the first metric is deployment frequency.
+The first metric is Deployment Frequency.
 This measures how long it takes to get a change in production.
-The second metric is change lead time.
-This measures how long it takes to have a change, starting from when the developer works on it all the way till it gets into production - so it's how long can you deliver a new feature or fix?
-The third metric is the change failure rate.
+The second metric is Change Lead Time.
+This measures how long it takes to have a change, starting from when the developer works on it all the way till it gets into production.
+It's how long it takes you to deliver a new feature or fix.
+The third metric is Change Failure Rate.
 This looks at the ratio between how many times you've deployed and how many times those deployments are unsuccessful.
-Finally, there's mean time to recovery.
-Mean time to recovery is the average time it takes your team to recover from an unhealthy situation.
-Your production is unhealthy through bad change or whatever, how long on average can your team recover from that?
+Finally, there's Mean Time to Recovery (MTTR).
+MTTR is the average time it takes your team to recover from an unhealthy situation.
+An unhealthy situation could be caused by a bad change.
+MTTR is how long on average it takes for your team recover from that.

 But technically, it's not about the metrics.
 It's about the developers.
 It's about the developers wanting to improve their team's efficiency and using metrics to know whether they're successful in their improving efforts.
 Remember, about developers, not the metrics.

-Frequency is very important.
-In fact, it's usually the first place teams start.
+Deployment frequency is very important.
+In fact, it's usually the first place teams start with DORA metrics.
 What you're doing is you're measuring how many times you change production.
 The goal of delivering code quickly to production is to ship as many times as possible.
 In order to make that work, you need to change the batch size to be as small as possible.
 In other words, ship as few changes to production at a time as you can.

 Common misconception of deploy frequency is that by shipping code to production more often, you're actually creating more risk because the thinking goes that if a certain percentage of my changes to production fail or cause an incident, if I do it more, then I'm going to have more incidences.
 But counterintuitively, it works the exact opposite way, which is the more you're changing production with smaller changes, the better understood each of those changes are.
 When those changes are understood and they're small in scope, the risk of those going bad is less.
 Think about it this way.
 If I shipped a bunch of changes at once and something goes wrong, which one of those changes caused it?
 We have no idea.
 There's so many.
 Maybe it has 10, 20, 100 developers involved.
 But if I'm shipping a code one change by one, if one of those things fail, we know exactly what caused it, the developers around, and then they can fix it.
 By changing your batch size to be as small as possible and shipping as often as possible, you're actually reducing your overall risk.